denisecase/datafun-central/README.md

 ## Run Locally

+On Windows, Hugo commands can be run in Git Bash or PowerShell.

 To run the website locally:

 1. Clone the repository using Git: `git clone https://github.com/denisecase/datafun-central-source.git`.
 2. Navigate to the cloned repository in a terminal window.
 3. Launch the server: `hugo server`
 4. Open a web browser and navigate to <http://localhost:1313>.

 ## Generate the Documents